DIM and Testosterone: Indole-3-Carbinol Blocks Estrogen?

-DIM (3,3′-diindonylmethane) is a naturally occurring byproduct of indole-3-carbinol (IC3), and IC3 itself is a byproduct of glucosinolate glucobrassicin, which is a compound found in all crusiferous vegetables, such as: broccoli, cauliflower, cabbage, brussel sprouts, kale, and the like.
+DIM (3,3′-diindolylmethane) is a naturally occurring byproduct of indole-3-carbinol (IC3), and IC3 itself is a byproduct of glucosinolate glucobrassicin, which is a compound found in all cruciferous vegetables, such as broccoli, cauliflower, cabbage, Brussels sprouts, kale, and the like.

 If you’re active on the “natural hormone optimization” circles, you must have seen recommendations about DIM or IC3 multiple times already.

-But the big question is – does DIM or straight on IC3 work as claimed – or are they both just two farts in the wind?
+But the big question is – does DIM or straight on IC3 work as claimed – or are they both just useless?

 In particular, IC3 seems to help the liver to metabolize estrogen more efficiently (via upregulating the CYP1A2 enzyme)…